Evan Gambardella (noun)

 Gambardella (GAM-bar-DELL-ah).
 It means beautiful legs in Italian.

-Who am I?
+Who is Evan?
 Just an actor with a dash of wanderlust.
 Moonlighting as a professional magician, balloon artist, and consulting hypnotist.

 Connecticut native and Boston educated.
 Lived in Cape Town, Beijing, and recently moved to Brooklyn.